Connect with others who understand.

 What Is Hypersomnia?

 Hypersomnia means too much sleep.
-This sleep disorder can cause people to sleep for too long and be excessively tired during the day.
+This sleep disorder can cause people to sleep too long and be excessively tired during the day.

 Idiopathic Hypersomnia Symptoms